Stay tuned to this page for our Singtel Future Makers 2016 programme updates

 SPD is a voluntary welfare organisation that focuses on helping people with disabilities maximise their potential and integrating them into mainstream society.
 Through close to 20 programmes that encompass early intervention, therapy, training, assistive technology, day care as well as education, employment and social service support, SPD serves more than 5,000 people with physical, sensory and developmental disabilities, helping them to become self-reliant and independent.

-The IMDA Labs provide convergence spaces for individuals and companies to work collaboratively on ideas, developing new technologies and testing out proof-of-concepts.
-IMDA Labs also provide access to prototyping equipment, mentorship by experts, as well as opportunities to demo and showcase innovative products and solutions.
-With a nurturing environment that aims to inspire with technology, IMDA Labs also seek to ignite a bold passion for innovative thinking and inspirational experimentation in passionate individuals.
-Currently, there are three IMDA Labs and they are located in IMDA’s headquarters at Mapletree Business City, National Design Centre and the Jurong Regional Library.
+The IMDA PIXEL Labs provide convergence spaces for individuals and companies to work collaboratively on ideas, developing new technologies and testing out proof-of-concepts.
+PIXEL Labs provide access to prototyping equipment, mentorship by experts, as well as opportunities to demo and showcase innovative products and solutions.
+With a nurturing environment that aims to inspire with technology, the PIXEL Labs also seek to ignite a bold passion for innovative thinking and inspirational experimentation in passionate individuals.
+Currently, there are three PIXEL Labs and they are located in IMDA’s headquarters at Mapletree Business City, National Design Centre and the Jurong Regional Library.